-- Content: being exposed to illegal, inappropriate or harmful content, for example, pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, Islamaphobia or radicalisation or extremism. - Contact: being subjected to harmful online interaction with other users, for example, peer to peer pressure, commercial advertising, and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes.

-- Conduct: online behaviour that increases the likelihood of, or causes, harm, for example, making, sending and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images, and online bullying); and - Commerce: risks such as online gambling, inappropriate advertising, phishing and/or financial scams.
-If staff feel that either they or children are at risk this should be reported to the Anti-Phishing Working Group (https://apwg.org/) (lobal report group).
+- Content: being exposed to illegal, inappropriate or harmful content, for example, pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, or radicalisation or extremism. - Contact: being subjected to harmful online interaction with other users, for example, peer to peer pressure, commercial advertising, and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - Conduct: online behaviour that increases the likelihood of, or causes, harm, for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images, and online bullying); and - Commerce: risks such as online gambling, inappropriate advertising, phishing and/or financial scams.
+If staff feel that either they or pupils are at risk this should be reported to the Anti-Phishing Working Group (https://apwg.org/).

-The Trust Board will ensure that an annual review is undertaken of the school's approach to online safety including the school's filtering and monitoring provision, supported by an annual risk assessment that considers and reflects the risks children face online.
-The review should include a member of the senior leadership team, the DSL, the IT service provider and the Trustee lead for Safeguarding.
+The governing body/proprietor will ensure that an annual review is undertaken of the school's approach to online safety including the school's filtering and monitoring provision, supported by an annual risk assessment that considers and reflects the risks pupils face online.
+The review should include a member of the senior leadership team, the DSL, the IT service provider and a governor.
 The school should ensure they have the appropriate level of security protection procedures in place in order to safeguard their systems, staff and learners and review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
-Guidance on cyber security including considerations can be found at Cyber security training for school staff - NCSC.GOV.UK school staff can access resources, information and support as set out in Annex B of KCSiE.
+Guidance on cyber security including considerations can be found at Cyber security training for school staff - NCSC.GOV.UK